ragardner/tksheet/README.md

  - Left or Centre text alignment
  - Copes with cell elements not being strings

+Work on this repository is ongoing, improvements in usability, functionality and finally documentation

 [Version release notes](https://github.com/ragardner/tksheet/blob/master/RELEASE_NOTES.md)

 # Basic Demo: